ckeditor/ckeditor5/packages/ckeditor5-editor-inline/tests/manual/inline.md

 * You can play with:
   * `editable.isReadOnly`,
-* Changes to `editable.isFocused` should be logged to the console.
+* Changes to `editor.focusTracker.isFocused` should be logged to the console.
 * Features should work.